Dominated Actions in Imperfect-Information Games: Dominated actions

-The problem with Flawed Definition~\ref{fd:strict} is that it allows the players to deviate from the path of play leading to the relevant information set $I_i.$ We address this limitation in our new definitions. \emph{Strictly-dominated actions} are defined in Definition~\ref{de:strict} and \emph{weakly-dominated actions} are defined in Definition~\ref{de:weak}.
-In these definitions $\Sigma^{I_i}_{-i}$ denotes the set of mixed strategy profiles for the opponents that always take actions leading to information set $I_i$ when possible.
+The problem with Candidate Definition~\ref{cd:strict} is that it allows the players to deviate from the path of play leading to the relevant information set $I_i.$ We address this limitation in our new definitions. \emph{Strictly-dominated actions} are defined in Definition~\ref{de:strict} and \emph{weakly-dominated actions} are defined in Definition~\ref{de:weak}.
+In these definitions $\Sigma^{I_i}_{-i}$ denotes the set of behavioral strategy profiles for the opponents that select only actions that do not prevent reaching $I_i$ whenever such actions exist.
 Note that these definitions apply to games with any number of players.
-They also consider actions that are dominated by any mixed strategy (not necessarily just a pure action at $I_i$).
+They also consider actions that are dominated by any behavioral strategy (not necessarily just a pure action at $I_i$).
 It is easy to verify that these definitions address the issues that arose in the examples from Figure~\ref{fi:example} and Figure~\ref{fi:example-offtree}.
-We can apply these definitions repeatedly in succession to perform iterative removal of dominated actions, as for the strategic form.
+We can apply these definitions repeatedly in succession to perform iterative removal of dominated actions, as for the normal form.